Where are they now? The 40 nominees for the 2014 Golden Boy award

 Green made five appearances for Hamburg on loan from Bayern to earn a place on the shortlist.
 The US international joined Greuther Furth permanently in 2018 after a season-long loan from Stuttgart.

-The third £50million+ Manchester City defender to be shortlisted in 2014 is Mendy, who was unfortunate to sit out most of Guardiola’s title-winning campaign through injury, seeing Fabian Delph and more recently Laporte take his left-back slot.
+The third £50million+ Manchester City defender to be shortlisted in 2014 is Mendy, who was unfortunate to sit out most of City’s title-winning campaigns through injury, seeing Fabian Delph and more recently Oleksandr Zinchenko take his left-back slot.

-Ocampos moved from River Plate to Monaco for a Ligue 2 record fee in 2012, and is now at Marseille, where he hit 16 goals throughout the 2017-18 campaign.
+Ocampos moved from River Plate to Monaco for a Ligue 2 record fee in 2012, and is now at Sevilla.

 Willems became the youngest ever player to feature at a European Championships when he lined up for the Netherlands two months after turning 18 back in 2012.